Feng Zikai: Death and legacy

 Fo Guang Shan Monastery has converted Feng's Protection for Living Beings into religious murals that decorate the walkways up to their museum.
 Since 2013, the Chinese government has used Feng's paintings as propaganda posters for its China Dream (中国梦) campaign.

 The Feng Zikai Chinese Children's Picture Book Award, launched in 2009 to promote Chinese children's picture books, is named in honor of the artist.

+A China Dream poster featuring Feng Zikai's work found in Qufu, Shandong.

 Philosophical contributions

 Feng's two main influences religiously and philosophically were Li Shutong (李叔同) and Ma Yifu (马一浮).
 But Feng drew from many different sources, ranging from Chinese and Western art theory to Buddhism and Confucianism, in order to formulate a philosophy of aesthetics as ethics.
 At the core of this philosophy is the idea of the childlike heart, one that traces back to Mencius (372–289 BC) and was developed by Li Zhi (1527–1602).
 Feng combined this with a similar concept in Buddhism, and asserted that only one who has a childlike heart can truly see the world for what it is and act rightly.
 Furthermore, this couples with his fascination with the philosophy behind sketching and the impetus in Chinese paintings that combines the artist's character, emotion, and person into the art to form the idea that children and artists share the so-called sympathetic heart.

 His philosophy finds parallels in Schopenhauer, Nietzsche, and other post-Kantian European philosophers who have noted a connection among art, play, work, and children.
 What makes Feng relatively unique among the prominent Chinese intellectuals of his time is his lack in faith in political systems.
 He witnessed the fall of the Qing Dynasty, the rise and fall of the Republican China, and the rise of the Chinese Communist Party, as well as European and Japanese imperialism in China.
 Feng believed that the failures of the various political systems were symptoms of a greater issue: lack of compassion or a sense of morality outside political agendas.
 Feng critiqued many social injustices and hypocrisies, such as lack of filial piety, the innumerable people living in poverty, and the use of Chinese Buddhist ritual for 'transactional karma'.
 He believed that people did not truly understand the heart of the issue, and encouraged us to look to children.
 One of his most famous paintings juxtaposes two children holding hands with a man carrying another in a rickshaw.
 The painting is titled Two Fathers, and hopes to illustrate how social systems impose barriers onto adults that children are not burdened with.
 In some way, children represent an uncorrupted version of humanity, and (borrowing from Mahayana Buddhism) people must learn to cut the net asunder.